jbreizh/ImagePainting/README.md

 # imagePaintingSTA

 Yet another project on LightPainting ....
+WAIT !!!

-Existing project on the topic like Adafruit [NeoPixel Painter](https://learn.adafruit.com/neopixel-painter/overview) or [Light Painting with Raspberry Pi](https://learn.adafruit.com/light-painting-with-raspberry-pi/overview) are great and have been a great source of inspiration/information, but i find those to complicated and unpractical on the field.
-You need to much hardware and you can't be far from your computer to load other image or tweet parameters.
+Existing project on the topic like Adafruit [NeoPixel Painter](https://learn.adafruit.com/neopixel-painter/overview) or [Light Painting with Raspberry Pi](https://learn.adafruit.com/light-painting-with-raspberry-pi/overview) are great and have been a great source of inspiration/information, but i find those too complicated and unpractical on the field.
+You need too much hardware and you can't be far from your computer to load other image or tweet parameters.

 My project is base on hardware and use simplicity.
 All you need is an USB battery bank, a Led strip, an ESP8266 and a webbrowser (computer of course but mainly smartphone).